 Marriage of Rosenfeld & Gross (2014) 255 CA4th 478, 489-490.
 So, if you are in negotiations for the division of assets for your divorce and you are waiving your rights to certain assets to obtain adult child support, make sure the order expressly and specifically states this and that the order cannot be modified or terminated by the Court.

 When Parents Are Not in Agreement

 Second, if you and your co-parent are not in agreement about adult child support, you may ask the court to order it under Family Code § 3910.
 For an adult child to be eligible, they must be:

 - Incapacitated from earning a living, AND

 Family Code § 3910 may be for a limited time such as in a situation to allow for your disabled child to seek some additional education and training to teach them to be self-sufficient (i.e., how to live independently, find a job, how to manage their funds and budget).
 However, in cases where it will not be possible for your child to develop these skills and obtain employment due to the nature and severity of the disability, then adult child support will be more long-term.

 Once you prove that your child is incapacitated from earning a living and without sufficient means to support themselves, then the Court will calculate the amount of adult-child support.
 Adult child support is calculated using the same program and calculation as base guideline child support, but the Court will have greater flexibility in how the funds are distributed.
 The Court could order that the adult child support be placed in a trust for the child’s separate estate.
 The Court could also take into consideration any income the adult child is earning and reduce the support accordingly.

 There are many ways for you to attempt to obtain adult child support for your child.
-If you would like to find out if you can negotiate these options with your co-parent or if you qualify to request the Court order this, Moore Law for Children is happy to discuss these options, your goals, and a strategy for your case during a consultation.
+If you would like to find out if you can negotiate these options with your co-parent or if you qualify to request the Court order this, the compassionate child support attorneys at Moore Law for Children is happy to discuss these options, your goals, and a strategy for your case during a consultation.